-If you are anything like me, you love books.
-You have them for you, for your husband, for your kids.
-I love loads of children's books.
-We read them and reread them and get sick of them and hide them.
-So I devised a system of rotating my children's toys and books.
-This helps keep them in good condition.
+A few summers ago, I devised a system of rotating my children's books and toys.
+This has really helped keep our books and toys in good condition.
 It also helps the kids enjoy their toys and books for longer.
 Every quarter it is like getting new stuff!
-And it keeps our little house organized and Mom happy. :)
+And it keeps our little house organized and Mom happy.

 So how do I go about organizing THIS???

+If you don't have fabric storage bins like these that you can use for rotating children’s books, you can make your own with our DIY Fabric Storage Tote Tutorial.
 Or you can use some old boxes.
-I do a bit of both.
+I do a combination bit of both.
 I have some great milk boxes from Costco, they are perfect for storing books.
 Once I have rotated, I put my bins and boxes back in the closet for next quarter.

 Remember to rotate.
 This might be the hardest part of rotating children’s books.
 I have it as one of my quarterly cleaning jobs.
 You can grab your own cleaning chart for free HERE on our site.
 If I haven't marked it off, that means I haven't done it.

 Another way to help you remember is just put a reminder in your google calendar to rotate once a quarter.
 That way you get a reminder right to your phone or email.

 I hope this method of rotating children’s books will help keep your home and family more organized.
 But I also hope it will lessen the stress of a messy home and too much “stuff”.

 Make sure to check out this great post about how I rotate my children’s toys too.